 Dating a Narcissist in New York

 We all want love.
-But with the ever-changing dating landscape and the unknown path to meeting someone special, it already feels like we’re on unsteady ground, where the rituals of romance no longer seem to exist.
-Once upon a time, two people met organically or through mutual friends.
-It provided a layer of protection that online dating does not.
+But with the constant changes in the dating landscape and the unknown path to meet someone special, it already feels like we’re on unsteady ground, where the rituals of romance no longer exist.

 Dating someone whose behavior undermines you is not about love or connection.
 It’s about control.